 Eczema is a skin condition in which patches of the skin becomes inflamed, itchy, red, cracked and rough.
 It starts with rashes which are usually itchy but are not contagious, and may be light or dark in colour.
-Eczema will lead to very dry skin but can be managed by avoiding common habits like the following:
+Eczema will lead to very dry skin but can be managed by avoiding common habits:

 Scratching your skin: Scratching or rubbing your skin when you have eczema only escalates it by causing more itching, irritation and redness.
 To reduce itching, keep away from costume jewellery, tight clothes and wool or polyester fabrics.